As the heart of the defense, linebackers are expected to be reactive.

 Luckily, you don't need to be a world-famous Super Bowl MVP in order to perform these drills.

 This football workout is for athletes of all levels, and if you're looking to increase your overall fitness, you can definitely put his training principles to use.
+Check out also our expert-recommended whey protein powders.

 Try adding this workout to your routine and let us know how you do in the comments below.